orisai/scheduler/docs/README.md

 ## Locks and job overlapping

-Crontab jobs are time-based and simply run at specified intervals.
+Jobs are time-based and simply run at specified intervals.
 If they take too long, they may overlap and run simultaneously.
 This may cause issues if the jobs access the same resources, such as files or databases, leading to conflicts or data corruption.